Skip to main content

 Actions

-Most of the tests will start with navigating page to the URL.
-After that, test will be able to interact with the page elements.
+Most tests start by navigating to a URL.
+After that, the test interacts with page elements.

 await page.goto('https://playwright.dev/');

-Playwright will wait for page to reach the load state prior to moving forward.
-Learn more about the page.goto() options.
+Playwright waits for the page to reach the load state before continuing.
+Learn more about page.goto() options.

 Interactions